tnustrings/ct/readme.md

 foo.py.

-when we open a chunk for the first time, its path is followed by a colon.
+when we open a chunk for the first time, its path is followed by a colon, like here.

-the #py signals optional syntax highlighting.
+the #py signals syntax highlighting, you can leave it out.

 our chunk //foo.py references a child-chunk, ``bar``. we put code into bar by opening a second code chunk, /bar.